Selling stamps in New Zealand

 In all cases Ashford Stamps Ltd can provide a professional opinion on the best method of sale.
 We understand that not everyone with stamps to sell is a stamp expert, so we can offer helpful assistance without obligation.

 "What are my stamps worth?"
-We can make a cash offer if there are items we are interested in purchasing, or perhaps suggest alternative avenues for disposal.
+We can make a cash offer if there are items we are interested in purchasing or perhaps suggest alternative avenues for disposal.
 There is no charge for a verbal assessment in our Auckland office.
+Beyond Auckland, sending us an email with a couple of photos could be a good start.

 Before visiting us for a purchase valuation please phone or email Brian Rumsey for an appointment.
 You can drop in without an appointment but there is a small risk we may be closed on the odd occasion.

 Ashford Stamps is located Upstairs at 1 Ngaire Avenue, Newmarket, Auckland with free parking outside.
-Be sure to make your way up the stairs - don't get confused with the other businesses downstairs.
+Be sure to make your way up the stairs - we are a separate company from the other collector businesses downstairs.
 Brian can help you with any heavy boxes.
 Telephone (09) 520 5946 or email email@example.com.

-If outside of Auckland please contact us with brief details of the collection for valuation.
-We can then advise the best way for us to view the stamps for assessment.
+If outside of Auckland please contact us with brief details of the collection for valuation - sometimes photos by email are helpful.
+We can then advise the best way for assessment.

 It is best to leave the collection exactly as it stands rather than spend unnecessary time tidying or sorting.
 We are constantly assessing all types of stamp collections and the presentation is not important in the valuation process.
 However, it is important to show us everything, including old envelopes and postcards as well as the stamp albums.
 Sometimes just one boring old envelope can be worth more than all the stamps in the album!